 Between these two extremes is the sweet spot for luggage size.
 Although we recommend 45 liters, 35- 45 liters packs are ideal for travel.

 The ideal volume for a backpack is a function of its dimensions.

-For the flight passengers, most airlines allow carry-on luggage up to 22″ x 14″ x 9″.
+For flight passengers, most airlines allow carry-on luggage up to 22″ x 14″ x 9″.
 We may also see a limit of 45 linear inches (length + width + height).
 The ideal bag is carry-on-sized and takes full advantage of the airlines’ size restrictions.
 Until and unless you’re a paragon of light packing, you’ll want all the space you can get without having to check your bag.

 As we said earlier, 45 liters bag is the most efficient use of your carry-on luggage allowance.
-It provides you the most packing space without having to check a bag.
+It provides you with the most packing space without having to check a bag.

 Don’t Miss : Best Waterproof Backpack Review